 1 Corinthians 6:9-10; 1 Corinthians 13:4-8; Galatians 5:19-21; Galatians 5:22-25; Philippians 4:4; Colossians 3:5-14

 Speech:We believe that we must always tell the truth, and speak to others with courtesy and respect.
 In all we say, our aim is to help others to grow in the Lord - so we try never to gossip, blaspheme, or use foul language.
 We are always ready to explain our beliefs to anyone, as preaching is an essential part of our discipleship.

 Matthew 12:36-37; Mark 16:15; Ephesians 4:29-31; Ephesians 5:4; Colossians 3:8-9; Colossians 4:6; 2 Timothy 2:24-25; 1 Peter 3:15

 Marriage:We believe marriage is a partnership between a man and a woman which is intended to provide loving companionship.
 Children are a heritage of the Lord and must be cherished and nurtured.
 Husbands are to love their wives as Jesus has loved us, and wives are to love and submit to their husbands.
-Sexual relations outside marriage are forbidden.
+Sexual relations outside marriage are forbidden by God.
 We believe we should marry a fellow believer, in order to walk and work together in fellowship.
-In such a marriage it’s important that both partners are heading in the same direction, to provide maximum stability and love for family life.
+In such a marriage it is important that both partners are heading in the same direction, to provide maximum stability and love for family life.
 We believe marriage should be entered into for life - God hates divorce.
 When marriage does break down, compassion and support should be shown.